 Strategic importance

-Activities that are not core differentiators but are high volume and operationally critical, making them strong candidates for BPO.
+Activities that are not core differentiators but are high-volume and operationally critical are strong candidates for BPO.

 Volume predictability